Velletri: Ancient

 In 380 BC the Romans stormed Velitrae and then moved on to fight other enemies.
 In 370 BC the colonists of Velitrae made several incursions into Roman territory and also besieged Tusculum.
-The Romans drove them form Tusculum and besieged Velitrae.
+The Romans drove them from Tusculum and besieged Velitrae.
 The siege lasted until 367 BC when Marcus Furius Camillus, after defeating a force of Gauls which had encamped near Rome, captured the town, which surrendered without a struggle.

 In 340 BC the Latin cities federated in the Latin League, which had been an ally of the Romans, rebelled in what had been called the Latin War (340-338 BC).
 They were joined by the Campanians, the Volsci and the Roman colonies of Signa and Velitrae.
 After two years of fighting Rome defeated the rebels.
 Velitrae was punished harshly.
 Her walls were demolished.
-Her senators were exiled beyond the River Tiber (that, is, they were interned in a foreign land; the Tiber was the border between Latium and Etruria).
+Her senators were exiled beyond the River Tiber (that is, they were interned in a foreign land; the Tiber was the border between Latium and Etruria).
 It was decreed that if a Veliternian senator crossed this river, "his redemption should be set at a thousand pounds of bronze, and that he who had captured him might not release his prisoner from bondage until the fine was paid".
 The town was repopulated with colonists who were settled on the lands of the senators.

 Livy recorded that in 332 BC new Roman citizens were assessed in the census of that year and registered into two new Roman tribes (local administrative districts where Roman citizens were registered).
 These two new Roman tribes were the Maecia and Scaptia.
 According to Cornell and Oakley, Velitrae and Lanuvium were incorporated into the Scaptia and Maecia respectively, thus obtaining Roman citizenship.

 During the Roman period, several patricians built several villas in Velitrae.
 Inscriptions recorded that the city had a basilica, an amphitheater and a theater.
 Livy noted that the city had the shrines of the gods Apollo and Sangus.
 Velitrae was also a noted center for wine production.
 Suetonius wrote: "There are many indications that the Octavian family was in days of old a distinguished one at Velitrae; for not only was a street in the most frequented part of town long ago called Octavian, but an altar was shown there besides, consecrated by an Octavius.
 This man was leader in a war with a neighbouring town ..."
 This was the family of Rome's first emperor, Augustus.
 Augustus was born at the Ox Head, a small property on the Palatine Hill in Rome, but spent his childhood in Velitrae.
 Suetonius wrote that "A small room like a pantry is shown to this day as the emperor's nursery in his grandfather's country-house near Velitrae, and the opinion prevails in the neighbourhood that he was actually born there."